Haldrup1/Haldrup1/README.md

 #### FiveM content Developer
 ![FiveM content Developer](https://i.gyazo.com/c922bf8ebc6f87a3a212dadca8a1932b.png)

-I'm Haldrup from Denamrk and i do content within FiveM Development.
+I'm Haldrup from Denmark and i do content within FiveM Development.
 I currently.
 I am aware that I have not learned very many programming languages, I plan to learn more in the future.

 Skills: LUA